SHREYK213/Portfolio/README.md

 3. Make the necessary changes and commit them.
 4. Push your branch to your forked repository.
 5. Open a pull request in the original repository, describing your changes in detail.

+## THANK YOU.
+CHECKOUT MY OTHER WORK AS WELL